Techhead404/NFTForge/README.md

 # Online NFT Generator

 Web service to upload multiple layers and merge them into single jpgs.
-After finished user will download all images in a zip file.
+After finished, user can download all images in a zip file.

   --> Need to add minting
   --> Refactor due to ES6 Module conflicts